jlmelville/smallvis/docs/idp-theory.md

 $$

-The probability-weighted variance part turns out to be the Fisher Information for $\beta$.
+The probability-weighted variance part turns out to be the Fisher Information for $\beta_i$.
 This may not be immediately obvious even if you are familiar with Fisher Information.
 To prove it, let's go through the derivation.
 I am going to play a bit fast and loose with notation because in all the examples I see, there are a ton of parentheses and semi-colons which seems unnecessary for the fairly